Privacy Policy

 4.3 Location is personal data

 For users in the EU/UK, location data linked to a device is personal data under GDPR.
 We rely on the legal basis of contract performance (GDPR Art.
-6(1)(b)) for the location processing strictly necessary to provide the narration service you have asked for.
-The granularity used in our server-side prompt (town or county) is the minimum necessary to give the LLM enough context to write a good description.
+6(1)(b)) for the location processing strictly necessary to provide the features you ask for: generating narration and, where you use it, calculating a route.
+For narration, the granularity used in our server-side prompt is town or county — the minimum necessary to give the LLM enough context to write a good description.
+For route planning, the precise coordinates you provide are processed only to calculate that route and are not retained.
+The geology lookup itself uses your coordinates only on your device and in the direct request to Macrostrat; those coordinates do not reach our server.

 5. How we use the information